seedstack/website/content/docs/business/index.md

 SeedStack business framework is a simple and coherent set of building blocks that enable you to code high quality business logic efficiently.
 It is based on the **"Domain-Driven Design (DDD)"** software development approach from which it implements the main concepts.
 Following the DDD principles will help you to produce a supple and scalable design.
-Using the business framework will help you to implement it quickly and cleanly.
+Using the business framework will help you to implement it quickly and cleanly.<!--more-->

 The term term has been coined by Eric Evans in his book "Domain-Driven design", published in 2003.
 It is an approach of software development for medium to complex needs, based on the following premises: